Coway Airmega AP-1512HH vs Honeywell HPA300 Air Purifier

 I set the Coway AP-1512HH up in a 350-square-foot living room.
 The most practical feature I found during testing is the brightly colored LED pollution sensor on the top panel.
 When I burned toast in the adjacent kitchen, the light snapped from blue to red in seconds, and the auto mode instantly ramped the fan up to stage 3.
 Once the smoke cleared 20 minutes later, the unit ran an additional 30 minutes on clean air before the Eco mode kicked in and completely stopped the fan.
 You rarely interact with this machine manually.

-Timer function restricts you to rigid 1, 4, or 8-hour operating increments
+Timer is limited to 1, 4, or 8-hour settings

 Honeywell HPA300 HEPA Air Purifier